-Reconsidering the 2006 MIT Visualizing Cultures Controversy: National Histories, Visual Cultures, and Digital Dissent, co-edited with Jing Wang, positions: asia critique, February 2015.
-(Awarded CELJ Best Special Issue 2015). (link)
+Reconsidering the 2006 MIT Visualizing Cultures Controversy: National Histories, Visual Cultures, and Digital Dissent, co-edited with Jing Wang, positions: asia critique, February 2015. (link)

-Learning from Shenzhen: China's Post-Mao Experiment from Special Zone to Urban Model, co-edited with Mary Ann O'Donnell and Jonathan Bach (University of Chicago Press: February 2017). (link)
+Learning from Shenzhen: China’s Post-Mao Experiment from Special Zone to Urban Model, co-edited with Mary Ann O’Donnell and Jonathan Bach (University of Chicago Press), 2017. (link)

 “Not Exactly the Same: On the Fantasy of Chinese Architectural Copies,” ed.
-A. Lawrence and A. Miljacki, in Terms of Appropriation: Modern Architecture and Global Exchange (London: Routledge), January 2018. (link)
+A. Lawrence and A. Miljacki, in Terms of Appropriation: Modern Architecture and Global Exchange (London: Routledge), January 2018. (pdf)

 “Lover of the Strange, Sympathizer of the Rude, Barbarianologist of the Farthest Peripheries,” Conjectures series ed.
 D Graham Burnett, The Public Domain Review, July 2017. (link)

 “Speculative Authorship and the City of Fakes,” in “New Media, New Publics?”
 Current Anthropology 58:S15, Feb 2017. (link)

 “Time is Money, Efficiency is Life,” in “Reflections on Durational Art,” Representations, 136:1, Fall 2016. (link)